 - Hired before 2007 and do not have at least three service months during 2007.

 Furloughed employees should immediately contact the Railroad Retirement Board to determine their eligibility and begin the filing process for unemployment benefits, which takes about three weeks.

-(Note: Employees can file their railroad unemployment claim via the Internet but they need to set up a PIN and Password (PPW) account.
-The Web site explains how to open a PPW account.)
+Note: Employees can file their railroad unemployment claim online, but they need to set up a PIN and Password (PPW) account.
+The website explains how to open a PPW account.

 - When the RRB receives the unemployment insurance application, a claim is released to the employee the next business day.
 The claim cannot be filed or returned to the RRB during a 14-day waiting period.